What is stratification in audit sampling?

 Client: Spanish logistics company, FY2024, revenue EUR 96M, Spanish GAAP (PGC) reporter.

-Step 1 — Analyse the population for variability: The team exports the receivables listing and sorts by value.
+Step 1: the team exports the receivables listing and sorts by value.
 18 balances exceed EUR 200K each, totalling EUR 8.1M (36% of population value).
 The remaining 4,102 balances range from EUR 12 to EUR 195K, with a mean of EUR 3.5K and high variability.

 • Stratum 1 (individually significant): all 18 items above EUR 200K.
 Tested 100%.
 No sampling.